VicMikhailau/MaskedEditText/README.md

 # Change Logs

+### v1.1.1

+Superclass for MaskedEditText was changed to AppCompatEditText, which supports compatible features on older version of the platform

 ### v1.1.0

-Added ability to get unmasked text (text without mask)
+Ability to get unmasked text (text without mask) was added

 ### v1.0.0